 |This weekly bulletin insert complements the curriculum published by the Department of Christian Education of the Orthodox Church in America.
 This and many other Christian Education resources are available at http://dce.oca.org.|

-On May 13 we remember the second-century virgin martyr Glyceria.
-Born to a rich Roman family, she faced poverty when her father died and the family money was lost.
+The second-century virgin martyr Glyceria was born to a rich Roman family, but she faced poverty when her father died and the family money was lost.

 She had far more challenging experiences than losing wealth.
 Arrested for her faith by a pagan governor, Glyceria was imprisoned and left to starve.
 But the governor was in for a surprise, as the "Prologue from Ochrid" tells us: "After a certain time, when the governor reckoned that the maiden must have died of hunger, he opened the prison and was astounded to see her in good health, bright and merry" (Vol. II pg.
 174).